Japanese Beetle Trap

-We sometimes earn a few cents when you click through the affiliate links on my website.
+Sometimes we earn a few cents when you click on a link.

 Last year at the end of the gardening season I had a lot of problems with Japanese beetles in my vegetable garden.